-Warangal was known as”Ekashila or Orugallu” during medieval period and even for some time it was called “Sultanpur” the name was given by Muhammad bin Tughlaq.
-Warangal is located in the Telangana region of Andhra Pradesh surrounded by hills among those Hanamkonda is famous.
-It is about 150 km from Hyderabad.
+Warangal was known as”Ekashila or Orugallu” during medieval period and for some time it turned “Sultanpur”, name was given by Muhammad bin Tughlaq (1325- 1351 A.D).
+It is surrounded by hills, among these Hanamkonda hill is famous.
 Warangal had the distinction of being the capital of Kakatiya kingdom and most important centre for Telugu Culture.

-Thousand pillar temple built by the king Rudra deva is an excellent example of Innovation in the construction.
-Kakatiya art and architecture peaked and reflected in four entrance gateways (Thoranas) to the warangal and especially Nandi statues are well carved with fine designs.
+Art and Architecture of Kakatiya period was at its peak and reflected in four entrance gateways (Thoranas) to the warangal and especially Nandi statues were well carved with fine designs.
 Ramappa and Ghanpur temples are other additions to the warangal circuit.
-Bhadra Kali temple in the warangal important pilgrim centre.
+Bhadra Kali temple in the warangal is an important pilgrim centre.

 Warangal is famous for Carpet and Weaving industry.

 Pakhal Lake: Excavated during Kakatiya period surrounded by nature beauty (Pakhal Wildlife Sanctuary).
 Located 70 km from Warangal.
 Famous for migratory birds and is home to wild animals.
 Winter is the best time.

 Kolanupaka: 50 km from Warangal is famous for fusion of history and religion.
 It was the capitol of Kalyani Chalukyas.
 Place was famous for veera Saiva sect and Jainism.
 Ancient Jain Temples which are over 2000 years old made this place a great pilgrim centre for Jains.